The First Year programme

 The Lord’s Day

 Sunday is usually celebrated in the College: with the Liturgy of the Hours, Mass and Benediction included in the program.
-Seminarians are encouraged to invite family and friends to Mass and a roast lunch.
+Seminarians are encouraged to invite family and friends to Mass and lunch.
 From time to time, a Sunday is designated a Day of Recollection.

 Our Blessed Mother

+The rosary is recited in the seminary Chapel on most days.
 The seminary has a fine Lady Chapel with a beautiful icon of Our Lady of Perpetual Succour.
 This becomes a focus each night, when the community ends the day by singing a hymn to Our Lady.
 The community observers additional Marian devotions in May and October, months especially dedicated to the Blessed Mother.
 Community recitation of the Rosary is obligatory in First Year and encouraged thereafter.